What is hair replacement surgery?

-Hair replacement surgery involves the surgical movement of “permanent” hair along with its roots to an area of bald or balding skin.
+Hair replacement surgery is the surgical movement of 'permanent' hair along with its roots to an area of bald or balding skin.
 There are several surgical techniques available but the method most often used today is hair transplantation.

 Patient selection for hair transplantation